dceejay/RedMap/README.md

 ### Updates

 - v5.7.0 - Add events for openPopup and closePopup, small popup fixups.
+Add showdialog command.
 - v5.6.1 - Also call autoswitch on initial connect to ensure map in view.
 - v5.6.0 - Autoswitch pmtiles basemaps based on zoom and/or coverage.
 - v5.5.8 - Bump qs dep for CVE